U.S. Justice Department resumes use of death penalty, schedules five executions

 “Each of these inmates has exhausted their appellate and post-conviction remedies,” the department said, adding that all five executions will take place at the U.S. Penitentiary, Terre Haute, Indiana.

-Reporting by Sarah N. Lynch; Editing by Chizu Nomiyama and Sonya Hepinstall
+Reporting by Sarah N. Lynch; additional reporting by Michelle Nichols from the United Nations; Editing by Chizu Nomiyama and Sonya Hepinstall